Capstone-LOL/YOLOv5_NCNN/README.md

-## :rocket: 编码不易，点个star！ ##
+## :rocket: If it helps you, click a star！ ##

-### 移动端NCNN部署，项目支持YOLOv5s、YOLOv4-tiny、MobileNetV2-YOLOv3-nano、Simple-Pose、Yolact、ChineseOCR-lite、ENet与Landmark106模型，摄像头实时捕获视频流进行检测。
+### Ncnn deployment on mobile,support:YOLOv5s,YOLOv4-tiny,MobileNetV2-YOLOv3-nano,Simple-Pose,Yolact,ChineseOCR-lite,ENet and Landmark106 on camera.

 ## iOS:
 - Xcode 11.5